 FastFed Governance would help to simplify and automate the process of configuring the SP to be governed, but the process would differ from the existing flow used during SSO configuration automation.
 Because of this, questions arise as to whether modifications or deviations from the current standard would be necessary for GPs.

-Differences
+SCIM Provisioning

 The FastFed standard uses well-known SAML standards for information about each entity.
-FastGov would also require such a standard in order to generically provide the ability to provision, deprovision, and govern a SP.
+FastFed for Governance would also require such a standard in order to generically provide the ability to provision, deprovision, and govern a SP.
 As a result of this requirement, the SP would be required to implement a SCIM endpoint supporting, at a minimum, a “User” profile.

 General Assumptions

-There is no requirement that a SP support SSO in order to use the FastGov process.
+There is no requirement that a SP support SSO in order to use the Fed for Governance process.

 If a SP does not support SSO and another authentication mechanism is used, it is assumed that the SP will properly redirect to the requested “start” endpoint after authentication, with the original URL and associated parameters intact.

 There would be a different “start” endpoint for each provider type, where applicable.
 For the SSO scenario, this would be the IdP.
 For the Governance scenario, this would be the SP.

+It is assumed that OAuth will be the only standard supported for authentication in order to potentially support Dynamic OAuth client registration.

 How it Works

 Since the SP has no concept of who or what is governing it, or even that it is being governed, it makes sense to initiate the governance process from the GP side.
-It would be up to the SP to implement a FastFed Governance “start” endpoint that would be discovered by WebFinger on the GP side for the given user account (email) and a unique “rel” to look up the value in the discovery metadata for the FastFed Governance metadata url.
+It would be up to the SP to implement a FastFed metadata endpoint.
+The GP would discover this endpoint through its WebFinger metadata for a given account(email) and the FastFed “rel” identifier.
 The GP is responsible for knowing what SP’s it can govern and how it can govern them (SCIM, API, etc.) based on FastFed metadata defined profiles or other company specific criteria.

-If a SP provides a FastFed governance endpoint, a UX could be updated accordingly for the GP during setup of the SP’s governance configuration.
+If a SP provides a FastFed governance “start” endpoint, a UX could be updated accordingly for the GP during setup of the SP’s governance configuration.

 Discovery Mechanism – (WebFinger)

-Having the GP initiate the process also allows for multiple instances of the same SP to be governed properly.
+Having the GP initiate the process also makes it easier multiple instances of the same SP to be governed properly.
 An example of this might be having two AWS accounts being managed by a GP.
 These would be represented as separate applications in the GP.
 As such, in addition to requiring an email address for a WebFinger lookup, a tenant or instance information would also be required.
-Using the “rel” http://openid.net/specs/fastfed/1.0/provder/iga, the GP can discover all of the SP’s available to Alice.
+Using the “rel” http://openid.net/specs/fastfed/1.0/provider, the GP can discover all of the SP’s available to Alice.

-The latest working group discussion recently introduced the concept of orchestration.
-As a result, there are questions regarding how FastFed’s proposed orchestration would affect this section.
+See more information regarding discovery in the flow steps below.

 Flow

 Given the information in the previous sections, using our good friend Alice, the flow/story would be something like: